 I still have a hard time thinking of how a sequence of taps and clicks could travel along thick wires that were laid for hundreds and hundreds of miles along the ocean floor and still arrive as messages so far away.
 Some person sat there, speaking to others across the world via telegrams, stopping only to take time to dip their feet in the gin clear waters of Porth Curno beach.

 But then I used to be in awe of how our radio in the kitchen picked up signals from the BBC, or how I could speak to someone down the telephone wire.
 Satellite communication seemed an unbelievable kind of magic.
-Scientific explanations made some sense, but they still didn’t go far enough to explain to my mind, the how, or the why.
+Scientific explanations made some sense, but they still didn’t go far enough to explain to me the how or the why it all worked.

 But the answers, apparently, lie in vibrations, waves, energy.

 Once I grasped a basic understanding, the possibilities of vibrations, oscillating waves, and energy filled my imagination with wonder and incalculable possibilities.
 If a small tap on a wire could travel along the ocean floor and be received and understood half way across the world, then what other vibrations were reverberating around the universe at any given time?

 And if a vibration started in one place ended up in another, then there had to be something for it to vibrate along.
 With a telegraph cable, the vibration is obvious to see, easy to imagine.
 But a radio wave?
 What is the vibration of a wave traveling through?
 The air, of course, but then air is not empty, it is something.

 And my mind would race, as it does now, at the realization that there is no gap in the universe, that everything is connected, the visible and the invisible, always vibrating, sending and receiving messages.

 But where does a vibration begin?
 Did it start of it’s own accord, or was it simply responding to other vibrations around it?
 ‘Tis a mystery, like life itself, and something my intellectual capabilities are not equipped to understand.